Finding Moral Courage in Difficult Times

 Moral distress refers to situations where rules, regulations, laws, or procedures prevent you from acting in line with your core beliefs.
 It has been described as “when one knows the right thing to do, but institutional constraints make it nearly impossible to pursue the right course of action” (Jameton, 1984).

-Examples of this might include having to deny services due to a lack of resources, navigating strict eligibility or intake policies, being unable to provide necessary support due to rigid policies, and many others.
-Experiencing a certain amount of moral distress over the course of your career is inevitable in our type of work (well, unless you don’t experience empathy).
+Examples of this might include having to deny services due to a lack of resources, navigating strict eligibility policies, or being unable to provide support because of rigid intake criteria.
+Experiencing a certain amount of moral distress over the course of your career is inevitable in our type of work – you’d have to be remarkably indifferent to avoid it.

 If you work in a high-stakes environment, you know how quickly decisions that are made far above your role can shape your day-to-day work and the lives of the people you serve.
 Whether it’s a provincial, state, federal, professional, or organizational level change, we can probably all think of a time when external factors created situations that felt untenable and morally wrong.